mohammadareeb95/odkconvert/docs/xlsforms.md

 ([ODK](https://getodk.org/)).
 OMK uses the same XLSX format as ODK, so any comments apply to both.
-[KoboToolKit](https://www.kobotoolbox.org/) also supports XLSXForms.
-This document explains how to improve XLSXForms for more efficient data collection.
+[KoboToolKit](https://www.kobotoolbox.org/) also supports XLSForms.
+This document explains how to improve XLSForms for more efficient data collection.
 Efficiency lets you collect more good data in less time.